metagenomics/metagenomics-tk/docs/full_pipeline.md

 The full pipeline mode allows you to run the per-sample part and the aggregation part in one execution (see [schematic overview](README.md)).
 In contrast to the Quickstart section, this chapter refers to the execution of the Toolkit on a cluster system.
-In this section, you will first run the Toolkit with a remote dataset and then learn how to replace it with your own data.
+In this section, you will first run the Toolkit with a dataset stored on a remote server and then learn how to replace it with your own local data.
-You will then learn how to add additional analyses steps to your pipeline configuration how to add exchange tools of a module.
+You will then learn how to add additional analyses steps to your pipeline configuration and how to add exchange tools of a module.

 ## Requirements

 1. SLURM: The Toolkit was mainly developed for cloud-based clusters using SLURM as a resource orchestrator.
-2. docker: Install Docker by following the official Docker installation [instructions](https://docs.docker.com/engine/install/ubuntu/).
+2. Docker: Install Docker by following the official Docker installation [instructions](https://docs.docker.com/engine/install/ubuntu/).
-3. java: In order to run Nextflow you need to install Java on your machine which can be achieved via `sudo apt install default-jre`.
+3. Java: In order to run Nextflow you need to install Java on your machine which can be achieved via `sudo apt install default-jre`.
 4. Nextflow should be installed.
 Please check the official Nextflow [instructions](https://www.nextflow.io/docs/latest/install.html#install-nextflow)
 5. You will need at least 150 GB of scratch space on every worker node.